epfl-ada/ada-2022-project-yiyisoda/README.md

 - 5. Is there a certain toppic that correlates with one gender?
 - 6. Is there a correlation with off screen inequality and on screen inequality?

-# Proposed additional datasets (if any)
+# Proposed additional datasets
 Additional dataset:

+- 1. title.akas.tsv.gz, from IMDb https://www.imdb.com/interfaces/ that contains movie titles and tconst
+- 2. name.basics.tsv.gz, from IMDb https://www.imdb.com/interfaces/ that contains writers/directors id and their names
--1. title.crew.tsv.gz: Contains the director and writer information for all the titles in IMDb.
-Enrich it with information about their gender by ...
+- 3. title.crew.tsv.gz, from IMDb https://www.imdb.com/interfaces/ that contains the director and writer information for all the titles
+- 4. male.txt and female.txt, from https://www.cs.cmu.edu/Groups/AI/areas/nlp/corpora/names/ to identify writers/directors gender from names
+- 5. (Potential) Movie Bechdel Test Scores https://www.kaggle.com/datasets/alisonyao/movie-bechdel-test-scores, that contians IMDb movie id and if a movie pass the Bechdel Test.
+This dataset can be used as an indicator for the active presence of women in the movie industry.

 # Methods